MEGA65/mega65-user-guide/style-guide.md

 * Disk, not disc.
 See [here](https://en.wikipedia.org/wiki/Spelling_of_disc#UK_vs._US) for more information.

+* Ethernet.
+Spelled with an initial capital like a proper noun.
+"Connect an Ethernet cable."
+(References: Apple Style Guide, Wikipedia.
+The term is curiously absent from Microsoft and Google style guides.)

+* The Internet.
+Spelled with an initial capital.
+There is only one Internet, so "the Internet" is the noun: "Download this file from the Internet."
+Can be used as an adjective, as in "Internet access."

 * Input/Output.
 Please use slashes here, same goes for the initials. i.e: I/O, not IO.

 * KERNAL.
 Commodore referred to the operating system kernel as "KERNAL" (all capital letters) as a proper noun in its Programmer's Reference Guide and other manuals.
 When referring to the software provided by the ROM, say KERNAL.
-In rare cases when referring to the computer architecture concept, say "kernel."
+When referring to the computer architecture concept, say "kernel," though in the context of the MEGA65 you're almost always referring to the MEGA65 KERNAL.
 Not "Kernal" or "kernal."

 * Keyword.
 When documenting BASIC, there's no need to add the word `keyword` before a BASIC keyword, as they should already be in bold (`{\bf LOAD`), so the fact that it's a keyword is already implied.